FullControlXYZ/volco/llm_ref_fea.md

 3. Add new material parameters to the `material_properties` dictionary

 ### Supporting Additional Boundary Conditions
-1. Create new helper functions in `boundary.py`
+1. Add new surface identifiers to the `Surface` enumeration in `boundary.py`
-2. Update `apply_default_boundary_conditions()` or create a new boundary condition application function
+2. Extend the `apply_boundary_conditions()` function to handle new constraint types
-3. Add new parameters to the `boundary_conditions` dictionary
+3. Add new functional utilities for expert users

 ### Adding New Result Types
 1. Update `calculate_stresses_and_strains()` in `solver.py` to compute additional results